tsunamayo/Starship-EVO/.github/ISSUE_TEMPLATE/bug_report.md

 IMPORTANT:

+Please tell use if you are on the Experimental or Default branch of the game.

 Please also include the 'Player.log' and 'Player-prev.log' file.
 You can find the log file here: %UserProfile%\AppData\LocalLow\Moonfire Entertainment\Starship EVO\

 In order to reproduce the issue please also send your character save here (zip the folder!): %UserProfile%\AppData\LocalLow\Moonfire Entertainment\Starship EVO\Save_Data\Characters\